jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 ## Midjourney

-Go to https://www.midjourney.com/home/ and choose "sign-up".
+Go to [https://www.midjourney.com/home/](https://www.midjourney.com/home/) and choose "sign-up".
 This will have you login with discord.
 If you don't have discord, sign up for it.
-Then browse https://midjourney.gitbook.io/docs/#create-your-first-image and follow those instructions.
-I prefer to not be in the cluttered Discord channels made by Midjourney.
-So I recommend clicking on the Midjourney bot and 'messaging' my prompt to the bot.
-Then all future generations can just be done via DMs with the bot.
+Then browse to [the docs here](https://midjourney.gitbook.io/docs/#create-your-first-image) and follow those instructions.
+I prefer to create images without being in the cluttered Discord channels made by Midjourney.
+So I recommend clicking on the bot and "messaging" the prompt to it.
+Then all future generations can be done via direct messages.

 ![](https://i.imgur.com/Nfj8E8D.png){: width="300" }